 We observed a non-normal distribution of the values of IOD in our results; therefore we chose to present these results as medians and ranges of the values.
 The Mann-Whitney U test for difference in medians was used to verify differences in the results between the controls and the various experimental groups.
-Results are shown as median with indicated first and third quartile.
+The results are shown as median with indicated first and third quartile.

 The statistical evaluation of the clonogenic survival curves was performed as follows: At first clonogenic survival curves were approximated by linear combination of orthogonal polynomials.
-Together the highest polynomial degree was determined with the help of a statistical test by testing of appropriate regression coefficient against zero; the test was rejected on significance level $\alpha = 5$ %.
-Statistical evaluation of mutual (un)identity of clonogenic survival curves was
+Together the highest polynomial degree was determined with the help of statistical test by testing of appropriate regression coefficient against zero; the test was rejected on significance level $\alpha = 5\%$.
+Statistical evaluation of mutual (un)identity of clonogenic survival curves was provided with help of two-dependence (two-sided) t-test.
+It was found out from p-value dependence on the dose or concentration in which dose or concentration range the clonogenic survival curves do not mutually statistically differ and in which domains they are mutually statistically different.